 As part of your discovery process, be sure to consider the following:

-Is the application management software part of a suite of products?
-Or is it their only product?
+- Is the grant management software part of a suite of products?
+Or is it the only product?

 There are no right or wrong answers, but they give you more insights as you consider investing in that vendor.